nevrome/HAAM.poseidon.intro.1h.2024/README.md

 ### Exploring Poseidon datasets

-1. Querying context information with qjanno
+1. Query context information with qjanno

 qjanno allows to query one or multiple .janno files with SQLite syntax.